ShaktiSampadSwain/minidoro/README.md

 # Pomodian: A Pomodoro Timer for Obsidian

-A simple, unobtrusive Pomodoro timer for Obsidian to help you stay focused and productive. **Pomodian** integrates directly into your workspace, providing a visual timer in the header and customizable settings to fit your workflow.
+Pomodian is a simple, unobtrusive Pomodoro timer to help you focus. **Pomodian** integrates directly into your workspace, providing a visual timer in the header and customizable settings to fit your workflow.

 ---